Queen Ethelburga's Collegiate: Controversies

-Former Chair of Governors
+Pedophile convictions

-As of 10 July 2018, Brian Martin, Chair of Governors until 2015, was facing three charges against pupils at the college: two of indecently assaulting a girl in the early 1990s and one of sexually assaulting a boy in the late 2000s.
+In 2018 Brian Martin, Chair of Governors until 2015, faced three charges regarding offences against pupils at the college: two of indecently assaulting a girl in the early 1990s and one of sexually assaulting a boy in the late 2000s.
 At a subsequent trial, Martin was found guilty of an indecent assault on a girl and a sexual assault on a boy and received a sentence of three years and three months.